Enabling Science & Fundamental Research with µAM

 • Hollow needles

-• Arrays (coils, micropillars, etc)
+• Arrays of parts (coils, micropillars, needles, etc)

 Real World Example: University of Pisa